A Robust GPU-Accelerated Kernel Compensation Solver with Novel Discretization for Photonic Crystals in Anisotropic Media: Introduction

 \section{Introduction}

-Photonic crystals (PCs) are foundational to modern physics and engineering, offering unprecedented control over light propagation, which is vital for realizing devices like integrated lasers, efficient filters, and advanced optical transistors.
+Photonic crystals (PCs) are periodic dielectric or metallic nanostructures recognized as a cornerstone of modern photonics \cite{joannopoulos2008book}.
+By offering a mechanism to create photonic bandgaps, PCs provide special capabilities to mold the flow of light, which is essential for developing integrated devices such as efficient spectral filters, on-chip lasers, and optical transistors.
 The mathematical challenge lies in effectively solving the time-harmonic Maxwell's equations for dealing with null space and numerical accuracy.
 The governing system, defined in $\mathbb{R}^3$, starts with:

-This magnetic field formulation is advantageous for numerical discretization, particularly concerning our kernel compensation techniques aimed at eliminating the null space.